PCI Data Security Standard

 Qualys solutions touch nine of the standard's 12 requirements.
 Following is a summary of how three classes of requirements are met by Qualys solutions.
 For a detailed explanation requirement-by-requirement, see Qualys Coverage of PCI DSS Requirements.

 A vital component of a PCI compliance program is regular (at least quarterly) vulnerability scans of the network and web applications by an Approved Scanning Vendor (ASV).
 PCI DSS requires internal and external scanning of both wired and wireless networks.
 It also requires scanning after any significant change in the infrastructure (see Req.
 11.1 and 11.2).
 In order to identify newly-discovered vulnerabilities, 6.2 requires that the solution be constantly updated with the latest vulnerability signatures.
 Req.
 6.6 specifies organizations to review public-facing web applications at least annually and after any changes.

 Qualys is an Approved Scanning Vendor (ASV).
 The Qualys PCI solution provides unlimited scanning of networks and applications for vulnerabilities.
 It identifies all vulnerabilities from the most comprehensive knowledgebase of vulnerabilities in the security industry — and tells you how to fix them.
-Reports provide granular documentation of vulnerability remediation and auto-integrate with an on-line PCI "Self-Assessment Questionnaire."
+Reports provide granular documentation of vulnerability remediation.
 The solution auto-submits your organization's PCI DSS audit documentation and compliance status directly to the acquiring bank.
 Qualys PCI also connects merchants with other technology solutions to automate the collection of data needed for validation of PCI DSS compliance.